HaiHoang433/Bachelor_CaoNguyenHoangHai20213609/README.md

 ...

-## Testing the first 1,000 validation images
+## Testing the First 1,000 Validation Images